 About the Appraiser:

 Robert’s passion for cars started at about age 4.
 Growing up as a child in northern California, cars were the “in thing”.
 Inspired by cool hot rods, cruisers and sports cars he began building car models as a hobby.
 Robert’s strong interest in foreign cars stems from his time spent living in Europe off and on as a child and teenager.
 Back in the states Robert’s first car was a beater 1965 Austin Healey 3000 MKIII Phase I. His second car was a 1957 Thunderbird that he painted in traditional California rattle can flat black with American 5 spoke mags, metal flake red steering wheel, no carpet or door panels , 312 cid, headers, 4spd and a 7 que ball for a shift knob.
 Being a hard worker and thrifty, at 19 he found and bought his first Shelby, a 1969 GT 350 rag top 4spd.
-The list of motorized gismos goes on from there with numerous Porsches – 356, 911, 928, 930’s, assorted Shelbys – GT350, 500’s, Boss 302, 351, 429’s, Pantera, Torino Cobra 429CJ’s, BMW Isetta, 2002’s, Triumph TR6, Vettes LT1, 427, 454, Hemi GTX, Camaro Z28’s to name a few.
-He’s owned motorcycles such as Harleys, Can-Ams, KTM, Husky, Maico, Kawasaki, Elsinore and a Honda mini trail 50.
-Another favorite are boats and he has owned everything from a 13′ Boston Whaler to a 28’ Wellcraft Scarab and a 38′ Cigarette Top Gun.
+The list of motorized gismos goes on from there with numerous Porsches – 356, 911, 928, 930’s, assorted Shelbys – GT350, 500’s, Boss 302, 351, 429’s, Pantera, Torino Cobra 429CJ’s, BMW Isetta, 2002’s, Triumph TR6, MGB/GT, Vettes LT1, 427, 454, Hemi GTX, Camaro Z28’s, Broncoand Ford 4×4 Trucks to name a few.
+He’s owned motorcycles such as Harleys, Can-Ams, KTM, Husky, Maico, Kawasaki, Honda Elsinore and Mini trail 50’s.
+Another favorite are boats and he has owned everything from a 13′ Boston Whaler, 28’ Wellcraft Scarab and a 38′ Cigarette Top Gun.
 His preference for cars are those of driver quality, survivor original cars even in edgy condition because they are only original once.

 Robert’s automotive background is quite extensive.
 After venturing away from the Real Estate business, he started in the car business at age 26 – a vintage Mustang salvage yard which contained approximately 200 classic Mustangs.
 He then established additional auto salvage yard businesses, where the big toys were loaders, tractors and trucks and the inventory was both vintage and late model cars and parts.
 Robert has been licensed independent car dealer and appraiser for over thirty years.
 He has been a member of various car organizations: SAAC, PCA, SVRA, HSR, SCCA.
 He has also been involved with building, restoring and club racing vintage cars both foreign and domestic.

-My specialty is with Shelby and Boss Mustangs, I am also a Florida representative for the Shelby American Automobile Club.
-I also have an extensive knowledge of 356 Porsches, both marques of which I have owned, collected club raced and worked on over the years.
+Robert’s specialty is with Shelby and Boss Mustangs, he is also a Florida representative for the Shelby American Automobile Club.
+Robert also has an extensive knowledge of 356 Porsches, both marques of which he has owned, collected club raced and worked on over the years.

-I have also written auction analysis and summary reports for Sports Car Market and American Car Collector magazines.
-I have been the voice of multiple classic car auctions handling color commentaries as cars are featured on the auction block.
-This experience also allows me to be informed of real-time values in the fast paced collector car world.
-I have been the emcee and chief Judge at the prestigious Festivals of Speed event as well as an official judge at the Winter Park Concours d”Elegance in Florida.
-I regularly attend Monterey Car Week, Scottsdale Car Week, Pebble Beach Concours d’Elegance, Amelia Island Concours d’Elegance, Boca Raton Concours d’Elegance, Gooding, Bonham, Russo & Steel, Barrett Jackson and Mecum annually as well as a number of smaller car auctions, vintage races and cars events around the southeast.
+Robert has also written auction analysis and summary reports for Sports Car Market and American Car Collector magazines.
+Robert has been the voice of multiple classic car auctions handling color commentaries as cars are featured on the auction block.
+This experience also allows him to be informed of real-time values in this ever changing collector car world and to access the most up-to-date data bases to verify and establish actual market values on cars.
+Robert has been the emcee and chief Judge at the prestigious Festivals of Speed event as well as an official judge at the Winter Park Concours d”Elegance in Florida.
+Robert regularly joins the festivities during Monterey Car Week, Amelia Island Car Week, Scottsdale Car Week attending Pebble Beach Concours d’Elegance, Amelia Island Concours d’Elegance and on occasion the Boca Raton Concours d’Elegance in south Florida.
+Robert is a regular attendee at Gooding, Bonham, Russo & Steel, Barrett Jackson and Mecum collector car auctions as well as a Mannheim and a number of smaller car auctions, vintage races and car events around the southeast.
+Additionally, since Robert’s automotive business background is rooted in the automotive parts industry, he is also a frequent attendee at SEMA, (Specialty Equipment Market Association), which is held annually at the Las Vegas Convention center in Las Vegas, Nevada.